-All equipment, machinery or systems will be disconnected, locked out and tagged prior to any work (which may include maintenance work) being done.
-It is mandatory that all PVNCCDSB employees, contractors and constructors comply with this program.
+All equipment, machinery or systems will have all hazardous energy sources placed in a zero energy state, locked out and tagged prior to any work (which may include maintenance work) being done.
+It is mandatory that PVNC Catholic employees, contractors and constructors comply with this program.
 Failure to comply may result in disciplinary action.